 We did a lot of reading when I was growing up.
-If we had grown up on the set of a movie about precocious children we would have been reading classics to each other, referencing lines the audience would be able to pat themselves on the back for remembering, but I have to admit that a lot of what we read was pretty generic, all things considered, and while the Fantasy and Science Fiction shelves of the public libraries in Augusta and El Dorado held great treasures of wonder, there were greater treasures that I missed¹.
+If we had grown up on the set of a movie about precocious children we would have been reading classics to each other, referencing lines the audience would be able to pat themselves on the back for remembering, but I have to admit that a lot of what we read was pretty generic, all things considered, and while the Fantasy and Science Fiction shelves of the public libraries in the Kansas towns of Augusta and El Dorado held great treasures of wonder, there were greater treasures that I missed¹.

 One library book, and I can see the bunk bed I read it on right now thinking of it, was called "Full Spectrum 2."
 There was another Full Spectrum close by but I don't think it hit me as hard.
 Two stories especially landed in my mind with such power that they still make their way to the front.
 One was about an RPG group (something we would have had if we had grown up on the set of a movie about precocious children in the 90s) that used drugs to hallucinate their sessions, and an Asian domestic servant who used their drug to astrally project instead; the other was about some Cold War Army brats and a bottomless cliff.